 The SAT measures a student’s skills in three core areas: Critical Reading, Math, and Writing.
 Students typically take the SAT in the spring of their junior year and, if necessary, again in the fall of their senior year.

 The test is given at set time periods during the year and must be scheduled in advance.
-The SAT is composed of ten sections, with students allotted approximately 3 hours and 45 minutes to complete the exam.
+The SAT is composed of three main sections (Math, Evidence-Based Reading and Writing) and a 50 minute optional essay, with students allotted approximately 3 hours and 50 minutes to complete the exam.
 The following is a breakdown of sections:

 Keep in mind that if you are registering through the mail, the deadline is one week earlier.